binwangwork/phdmacro/README.md

 9. 11.24.
 We provided more examples of dynamic programming such as Ramsey model with human and technology growth, Lucas tree model, and habit formation.
 You can watch the recorded videos on bilibili: [part 1](https://www.bilibili.com/video/BV1Qt4y1a7fT), [part 2](https://www.bilibili.com/video/BV1zr4y1c7jk), [part 3](https://www.bilibili.com/video/BV1Ya411w7xn).

 10. 11.30.
+We continued to learn more examples.
+At last, we show that we can derive the first order conditions by directly apply the Lagrangian multiplier method quickly intead of refering to dynamic programming for DSGE models.

+11. 12.1.
 We started to learn how to solve the dynamic programming probelm by numerical method.
 Today we learned value function iteration and policy function iteration using the optimal growth model as the example.

+12. 12.8.
+We learned local method to solve the DSGE models, the first-order perturbation method.
+We introduced log-linearization to lineariza the first order conditions of DSGE models.
+We learned Blanchard and Kahn's method and Sims' method to get local solution.